Bevingta/fMRI-to-images/README.md

 ### Obtaining and processing the data

-- First step.
+- 1st step.
 Copy the Brain-diffuser repository, in order to have the folders appropriately ordered;
-- Second step.
+- 2nd step.
 Obtain access to NSD data.
 In order to do so, it is needed to:

   - Watch the useful tutorials [AWS CLI Tutorial](https://www.youtube.com/watch?v=Rp-A84oh4G8&t=39s) and [AWS CLI for Beginners](https://www.youtube.com/watch?v=9oYd5KQM8AQ&t=315s);
   - Create a Root User AWS account;